Configuration Tutorial

 Conclusion

 We've taken a closer look at Tribuo's configuration and provenance systems, showing how to train a model using a configuration file, how to inspect the model's provenance, extract it's configuration, and finally how to combine that extracted configuration with other programmatic elements of the Tribuo library (in this case the feature transformation system).
-We saw that the provenance combines both the configuration of the trainer and the datasource, along with runtime information extracted from the dataset itself (e.g., timestamps and file hashes).
-Tribuo's provenance objects are also persisted in ONNX model files exported from Tribuo, and these provenances can be recovered later using Tribuo's ONNXExternalModel class which provides ONNX model inference.
-For more details on ONNX export see the ONNX export and deployment tutorial.
+We saw that the provenance combines both the configuration of the trainer and the datasource, along with runtime information extracted from the dataset itself (e.g. timestamps and file hashes).